Dataset Dynamics via Gradient Flows in Probability Space: Dataset Dynamics through Optimization

-Using the notation and concepts introduced in Section~\ref{sec:background}, we can now formalize the intuition of \textit{dataset optimization} proposed in the introduction.
-We first formulate the problem in general terms, discussing specific objective functions tailored to datasets in the next section.
+Using the notation and concepts introduced in Section~\ref{sec:background}, we now formalize the motivating problem of dataset transformation.
+We do so first in general terms here, and discuss specific objective functions in the next section.

-\subsection{Functional minimization via gradient flows}
+\subsection{Functional Minimization via Gradient Flows}